willprice/20bn-something-something-label-hierarchies/README.md

 original template is stored in the `template` field and the values that have been substituted in are stored in the `placeholders` field.

+## Subsets

+### 10 Class subset

+The original paper describes a 10 coarse-class subset of the dataset where they defined new coarse-classes (different from those described before).
+The 10 class names are defined in `10_class_subset.csv` and the mapping between fine-classes and these is defined in `fine_to_10_classes.csv`.

+### 40 Class subset

+A 40 class subset is described in the paper and is produced by combining the 10 class subset plus another 30 fine-grained classes.
+The class names are defined in `40_class_subset.csv` in addition to the corresponding fine-grained class index to lookup in `fine_grained_classes.csv` and the coarse-grained class index to lookup in `10_class_subset.csv`.

 ## Dataset Paper Table Reference

 - Table 5: `10_class_subset.csv`